What to do when you have a headache that won't go away – and how to tell if it's a migraine.

 Then, go over your diary with your primary care doctor, neurologist, or headache specialist to see where you can eliminate or modify triggers.
 If trigger avoidance isn't enough, your doctor might recommend migraine medications, which follow two therapeutic approaches:

 Acute treatments (also known as abortive therapies) relieve pain and nausea, but you need to take them at the first twinge of a headache.
-They include:
+Examples include:

 Triptans—migraine-specific medicines that narrow blood vessels in the brain, such as frovatriptan (Frova), naratriptan (Amerge), zolmitriptan (Zomig), rizatriptan (Maxalt), and sumatriptan (Imitrex).

 Pain relievers—NSAIDs, including aspirin and ibuprofen (Motrin, Advil), can help with less severe migraines.
-Acetaminophen (Tylenol, others) also helps some women with migraines.
+Acetaminophen (Tylenol, others) also helps some people with migraines.
 Some of these products are formulated specifically for migraines, combining one or more pain relievers with caffeine (such as Excedrin Migraine).
-Indomethacin (Indocin) is available in suppository form for women who get nausea with their headaches.

 One note of caution: The overuse or misuse of some migraine medicines can trip off additional headaches—called rebound headaches—especially if you use these drugs more than three times a week.
 Talk to your doctor if you notice that you're getting more headaches than usual while on these medications.

 Preventive treatments can reduce the frequency and severity of headaches.
 But these types of medications need to be taken daily.
 They are recommended for people who have frequent migraine attacks (more than two or three a week), or whose migraines haven't responded well to other treatments.